 I’ve had a ton of fun creating those tokens over the last few years with sculptor Scott Wadyko, and now we sell them individually through Top Shelf Gamer.

-What sort of marketing strategies should PCs have in place to drive sales and expand their customer base after their campaign is over?
+What sort of marketing strategies should creators have in place to drive sales and expand their customer base after their campaign is over?

 Here are a few things we’ve done at Stonemaier that seem to work:

 When a project ends, we use Kickstarter’s Spotlight feature to update certain aspects of the project page.
 Most importantly, I change the button at the top of the project page to take people directly to the “Buy” page on our website.

 - I have a home base for all Stonemaier-related content (www.stonemaiergames.com).
 Perhaps the most important marketing strategy for the website is that it’s where people can sign up for our e-newsletter, which I believe is the most invaluable device for conveying information to potential customers.

 - We now have Facebook groups for each of our brands (Scythe, Viticulture/Tuscany, Between Two Cities, etc).
 These provide little pockets for people who love or are interested in those games to talk about them, share photos, ask questions, etc. I’m very active in those groups, so they offer a platform for the personal touch I tried to create on Kickstarter.